(Happy Travels & Bon Appétit!)

-THE AUGUST 13 - 19, 2017 CULINARY VACATION IS SCHEDULED AROUND THE ANNUAL POLISH POTTERY FESTIVAL BEING HELD IN BOLESLAWIEC, POLAND.
-JOIN US IN 2017 AT THE XXII POLISH POTTERY FESTIVAL ON POTTERY SHOPPING SPREE, REGIONAL FOOD & BEER TASTING, LIVE ENTERTAINMENT AND MORE...
+THE AUGUST 12 - 18, 2018 CULINARY VACATION IS SCHEDULED AROUND THE ANNUAL POLISH POTTERY FESTIVAL BEING HELD IN BOLESLAWIEC, POLAND.
+JOIN US IN 2018 AT THE XXIII POLISH POTTERY FESTIVAL ON POTTERY SHOPPING SPREE, REGIONAL FOOD & BEER TASTING, LIVE ENTERTAINMENT AND MORE...

 Outdoor Attractions: Situated in southwest Poland, this area features diverse wildlife, the rugged Sudety mountains, rivers and pastoral valleys, as well as striking cave formations, old growth forests, and more than a dozen scenic and national parks.
 In the towns and villages, people celebrate the outdoors in their gorgeous botanical gardens, pristine mineral springs, and healing health resorts.

 Urban Amenities: Wroclaw, the capital of Lower Silesia, nicknamed "The Venice of Poland," sits on twelve islands along the Odra River.
 This historic city showcases Gothic, Flemish, and Viennese Baroque architecture, although it's known as a progressive incubator of avant-garde theatre and modern art.
 With a thriving university and growing scientific sector, the diverse population demands eclectic entertainment, fine restaurants, and trendy boutique shopping.